-In the same way that you generated a CSI using Code Gen 3.0 in an earlier tutorial, you can generate Transform code with Tangram Pro™.
-With the Transform now included in the system design, a new plug-in is available when adding tasks to the Workflow.
-After configuring the Transform plug-in settings, the Workflow is run and the Transform code is generated.
+In the same way that you generated a CSI from a Build in an earlier tutorial, you can generate Transform code with Tangram Pro™.
+With the Transform now included in the system design, running a Build will generate Transform code.

 So, how is the emergent behavior managed?
-Well, the answer is in Component Types and their specification in Tangram Pro™.
-In other words, Component Implementations can be swapped as long as they conform to the specified Component Type.
-Notice that when the Component Implementations above are swapped they are very different internally.
-One has no internal sub-Components, while the other has two internal sub-Components that are leveraging a Transform.
-The key is that both Component Implementations, while very different, conform to the specified Component Type.
-This means the Implementations can be swapped without disrupting the rest of the system!
+Well, the answer is in Component Interfaces and their specification in Tangram Pro™.
+In other words, a Project can be swapped for a Component as long as they conform to the specified Interfaces.
+Notice that when the Component and Project above are swapped they are very different internally.
+One has no internal sub-Components, while the other has internal sub-Components that are leveraging a Transform.
+The key is that both the Component and the Project, while very different, conform to the specified Component Interface.
+This means they can be swapped without disrupting the rest of the system!

 Every mission deserves innovation.
 However, innovating mission-critical software is not like updating an app on your phone.
 Software safety, security, and correctness are paramount.
 When systems are designed with a CSIP like Tangram Pro™, both system engineers and software developers can manage the dynamic and detailed complexity of innovation to meet the demands of mission-critical software.

 By completing this last tutorial, you've learned that Tangram Pro™ can help you accomplish: